 Aberdeen Standard's Gars and its offspring at Invesco and Aviva have lost billions in assets since the start of 2018.

-The UK version of the fund alone has suffered a £9.8 billion estimated net outflow over the same period, with assets falling from £20.7 billion to £10 billion.
-This compares with outflows of £4.9 billion from the European Sicav and a further £2.4 billion from their distribution tie-up with John Hancock in the US.
+The UK version of the fund alone has suffered a £9.8 billion estimated net outflow over the same period, with assets falling from £20.7 billion to £10 billion; this compares with outflows of £4.9 billion from the European Sicav and further £2.4 billion from their distribution tie up with John Hancock in the US.

-While the numbers are large, it is unlikely to be the extent of the outflows.
-SLI formed similar distribution deals with banks in Japan during the product's heyday, in addition to segregated institutional mandates.
+While the numbers are large, it is unlikely to be the extent of the outflows with SLI having formed similar distribution deals with banks in Japan during the product's heyday, in addition to segregated institutional mandates.

-The withdrawals were at their peak in November and December of last year, with estimated net outflows of £2.7 billion and £2.4 billion respectively.
+The withdrawals were at their peak in November and December, with estimated net outflows of £2.7 billion and £2.4 billion, respectively.

 In total, the fund had net outflows of £6.7 billion in the fourth quarter of 2018.
-The scale of the redemptions has tempered in 2019, yet still £1.1 billion has been pulled in both January and February.
+The scale of the redemptions has tempered this year, yet £1.1 billion was still pulled in both January and February.